Frequently Asked Questions (FAQs)

 What protocols will LNG vessels follow in the Brownsville Ship Channel?

-All ship traffic, including LNG vessels, are required to follow strict procedures, or “rules of the road”, established internationally and overseen by the U.S. Coast Guard (USCG).
+All ship traffic, including LNG vessels, are required to follow strict procedures, or “rules of the road,” established internationally and overseen by the U.S. Coast Guard (USCG).

 The current practice for all MV Class vessels in the Brownsville Ship Channel is that, under Pilot order, tugs assist them to safely navigate the Channel.
-LNG vessels coming to NextDecade’s Rio Grande LNG terminal will be treated exactly the same but will have dedicated tugs.
+LNG vessels arriving at NextDecade’s Rio Grande LNG terminal will be treated exactly the same but will have dedicated tugs.
 Certified pilots from the local Brazos Santiago Pilots will assist in guiding LNG vessels to the berth.
 Although three tugs are required to maneuver LNG vessels, NextDecade will permanently contract four tugs to ensure redundancy.

 The Brazos Santiago Pilots, as well as two tug captains, participated in LNG vessel simulations at the Marine Institute of Technology and Graduate Studies to get virtual experience in safely piloting LNG vessels to NextDecade’s Rio Grande LNG terminal.
 We will continue to use this simulator in the future to train Pilots and tug captains.